 It took nearly 9 years before Garcia’s estate was finally settled, during which time Koons was able to negotiate and whittle the $50 million in claims to less than $1 million.
 A 2003 documentary, Can’t Take It With You, details the topsy-turvy path of the late singer’s estate.

-Garcia may not have been the best businessman, but before he died, he did make one licensing deal that worked out well for his heirs and beneficiaries.
+Garcia may not have been the best business-person, but before he died he did make one licensing deal that worked out well for his heirs and beneficiaries.
 In 1987, the Vermont ice cream makers Ben & Jerry introduced their Cherry Garcia flavor in homage to Garcia, for which the company continues to pay royalties to this day.

 Ingrained as it is in modern culture, you might even say that Cherry Garcia Ice Cream has become the cherry on top of Jerry Garcia’s legacy.

 Before you go, please let me know if you’d like to receive a free copy of my book, The Wolf at the Door.
 Just send your address in an email to me at , and I’ll be glad to put one in the mail.